-In March 2023, we published our third ESG report (Sustainability Report 2022).
+In March 2024, we published our annual ESG report (Sustainability Report 2023).
 The report highlights the Company's progress in developing novel medicines and introducing scalable technological innovations.
-It describes our science-based climate goals (under SBTi review), actions and climate risk management as well as the status of the our human rights strategy and due diligence.
+It describes our science-based climate goals (under SBTi review), actions and climate risk management as well as the status of our human rights strategy and due diligence.
 The report addresses diversity, inclusion, equity and belonging, and highlights the importance of our values and culture.